 A landing page is a website or page that contains an attractive offer.
 Most visitors to your landing page will be in the interest stage, so the focus of the landing page is to capture leads rather than make sales.
-The page explains the next step in the sales process and provides a strong call to action (e.g., download a white paper, watch a video, sign up for a newsletter to get an informative guide).
+The page explains the next step in the sales process and provides a strong call to action, such as downloading a white paper, watching a video or signing up for a newsletter to get an informative guide.

 Once you complete the email marketing campaign, state your offer.
-Make it good, and preferably irresistible, to the prospect.
+Make it good and preferably irresistible, to the prospect.
 This key content should inspire them to make a purchase.
 [Related article: 10 Ways to Generate More Sales Leads for Your Business.]

 The sales funnel does its job when the customer makes the purchase.
 However, your interaction should not end at this point.
 It’s important to stay in touch with customers after they’ve made the purchase so that they will continue to buy from you and refer your business to others.